Masopha: Free State Wars and annexation

-Gun War and Downfall
+Gun War and conflict with Lerotholi

+Gun War

 In September 1880, the Basuto rose in rebellion against the British Cape Colony in what came to be known as the Basuto Gun War.
-According to Basuto oral tradition, paramount chief Letsie I appointed Lerotholi and Masopha as the leaders of the rebellion.
-While simultaneously ordering other chiefs to conform to the regulations of the Cape, so as to maintain power in Basuto hands in case the rebellion failed.
+According to Basuto oral tradition, paramount chief Letsie I appointed Lerotholi and Masopha as the leaders of the rebellion while simultaneously ordering other chiefs to conform to the regulations of the Cape, so as to maintain power in Basuto hands in case the rebellion failed.
 Lerotholi and Masopha collaborated closely and managed to create a stalemate, isolating the Cape's army in the Hlotse, Maseru and Mafeteng Districts.
-Masopha blockaded the garrison of Maseru which consisted of 200 CMR soldiers.
+Masopha blockaded the garrison of Maseru which consisted of 200 Cape Mounted Riflemen.
 He burned Maseru's major buildings in his first assault on the town, but further attacks proved less successful.
 The high cost of conducting the war and the lack of tangible success in the field made the war increasingly unpopular among Cape politicians.
 On 29 April 1881, High Commissioner for Southern Africa, Sir Hercules Robinson announced the peaceful settlement of the war known as Award.
 Under its terms the Basuto were allowed to retain their guns and the contested Quthing District, while the rebels were provided amnesty.
-The Basuto on the other hand were to pay a collective fine of 5,000 cattle and compensate Basuto loyalists and white traders.
+The Basuto were to pay a collective fine of 5,000 cattle and compensate Basuto loyalists and white traders.
 The Award marked the end of the conflict.